 Artificial Intelligence (AI) is a major talking point in marketing.
-There’s a buzz.
-AI is being embraced by marketers.
+There’s a buzz and it's being embraced by marketers.
 A recent Salesforce study found 59% of marketers across the globe said AI will increase productivity and 61% said it will help achieve “hyper-personalization” of content.
-The future belongs to the machines.
+I guess the future belongs to the machines.

 But the promise and potential of AI is tempered by its apparent threat to jobs.
-With various reports claiming AI will replace anywhere from 38% to 50% of jobs in the next decade.
+With various reports claiming AI will replace anywhere from 38 percent to 50 percent of jobs in the next decade.
 Will the robots take over marketing too?
 A quick look at the website Will Robots Take My Job suggests otherwise.
 The site—based on a University of Oxford study about the Future of Employment—rates Marketing Managers as having just a 1.4 percent chance of being replaced by AI.
 So you can sleep soundly tonight.

 To understand why, you need to grasp exactly how AI will help marketers and, ultimately, why you should be part of the majority incorporating it into their marketing strategies.
 In this blog, we’ll highlight some of the ways AI will empower— not replace—marketers.

 Optimization.
 The pervasive word of the digital era.
 Optimizing the performance of marketing campaigns in the digital age relies on being able to analyze and interpret large quantities of data.
 The more platforms and measurement capabilities have grown, the more data there is for marketers to consume.
 It’s an uphill battle.